iotaledger/serialization.ixi/readme.md

 #### High level API

-To simplify the publication process, this IXI provides a high level API making use of annotated java class to define the Metadata.
+To simplify the serialization/deserialization process, this IXI provides a high level API making use of annotated java class to define the Metadata.

 Example :